Book an Appointment Online →

 Rebecca completed her internship and residency achieving her Doctor of Medicine and Surgery at the Aust National University in 2016.
 She then spent 2 years at the Sydney Childrens Hospital Network completing the Sydney Child Health Program.
 Rebecca moved to Adelaide to commence her GP training.
-She is now a Registrar with the RACGP and has gained valuable experience on this program in the city and other country areas
+She is now a Registrar with the RACGP and has gained valuable experience on this program in the city and other country areas.

 Rebecca’s special interests include Preventative Health, Chronic disease management and Childrens Health.
-Rebecca is currently enjoying some time off on maternity leave.

 Matthew is a proud Gamilaraay man and graduated from the University of Adelaide in 1999.